divergentmedia/divergentDocumentation/EditReady/EditReady.md

 Remove the audio entirely.

-# Options Library #
+# Additional Batch Options #

 EditReady provides a set of additional adjustments that can be added to your batch.
-These are available via the "Options Library" which can be found in the Batch menu.
+These are available via "Show Additional Options" which can be found in the Batch menu.
 Each library entry has a set of adjustments, and is saved as part of your presets.

 ![Options Library](images/library.png)